What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Related Work

-Previous work has used word prediction accuracy as a test of LMs' language understanding.
-The LAMBADA dataset~\cite{paperno2016lambada}, in particular, tests models' ability to predict the final word of a passage, in cases where the final sentence alone is insufficient for prediction.
-However, while LAMBADA presents a challenging prediction task, it is not well-suited to ask targeted questions about types of information used by LMs for prediction, as our tests are designed to do.
+We further deviate from previous work analyzing LMs in that we not only compare word probabilities---we also examine word prediction accuracies directly, for a richer picture of models' specific strengths and weaknesses.
+Some previous work has used word prediction accuracy as a test of LMs' language understanding---the LAMBADA dataset~\cite{paperno2016lambada}, in particular, tests models' ability to predict the final word of a passage, in cases where the final sentence alone is insufficient for prediction.
+However, while LAMBADA presents a challenging prediction task, it is not well-suited to ask targeted questions about types of information used by LMs for prediction---unlike our tests, LAMBADA is not controlled to isolate and test the use of specific types of information in prediction.
+Our tests are thus unique in taking advantage of the additional information provided by testing word prediction accuracy, while also leveraging the benefits of controlled sentences that allow for asking targeted questions.

-Some previous work does use targeted tests to examine specific capacities of LMs---often inspired by psycholinguistic methods.
-However, the majority of this work has focused on syntactic capabilities of LMs~\cite{linzen2016assessing,gulordava2018colorless,marvin2018targeted,wilcox2018rnn,futrell2019neural}.
-Relevant to our case study here, using several of these tests~\newcite{goldberg2019assessing} shows the BERT model to perform impressively on such syntactic diagnostics.
-In the present work, we expand to examine a more diverse range of linguistic capabilities, while continuing to use controlled, targeted diagnostics.
-We also deviate from previous work with targeted diagnostics in not only comparing word probabilities, but also examining word prediction accuracies directly, for a richer picture of models' specific strengths and weaknesses.